AkramDataEngineering/Web_app-for-EDA-Spyder-/README.md

-Hi I am Akram Hussain working in Cyient Ltd as a Product Reliability Analyst where my role is to analys the data receive from the Product user (Airlines) and do EDA on the data.
+Hi I am Akram Hussain working in Cyient Ltd as a Product Reliability Analyst where my role is to analyse the data receive from the Product user (Airlines) and do EDA on the data.

 I have created this Web application to make EDA easy to perform without coding knowledge just by using button click.